oscarbranson/latools/docs/source/users/configuration/data-formats.rst

 Where each of the .csv files within the 'data/' contains one or more ablations of a single sample, or numerous standards (i.e. STD-1 could contain ablations of three different standards).
 The names of the .csv files are used to label the data throughout analysis, so should be unique, and meaningful.
-Standards are recognised by :mod:`latools.analyse` by the presence of identifying characters that are present in all standard names, in this case ``'STD'``.
+Standards are recognised by :meth:`~latools.latools.analyse` by the presence of identifying characters that are present in all standard names, in this case ``'STD'``.

-When importing the data, you give :mod:`latools.analyse` the ``data/`` folder, and some information about the SRM identifier (``srm_identifier='STD'``) and the file extension (``extension='.csv'``), and it imports all data files in the folder.
+When importing the data, you give :meth:`~latools.latools.analyse` the ``data/`` folder, and some information about the SRM identifier (``srm_identifier='STD'``) and the file extension (``extension='.csv'``), and it imports all data files in the folder.

-..
-TODO:: Some labs save an entire analytical session in a single data file.
-There are plans to accommodate this in future, but it's not implemented yet.
-At present, the only way to analyse this type of data in ``latools`` is to split them up into separate files, following the file structure above.
-If you would like us to work on this, please `let us know <https://github.com/oscarbranson/latools/issues/16>`_, otherwise it will stay near the bottom of the pile...
+.. important:: If you data are not in this format (e.g. all your data are stored in one long file), you'll need to convert them into this format to use ``latools``.
+You can find Information on how to do this in the :ref:`preprocessing` pages.

 2. Data Format
 ==============